 You likely are aware of the backbite of this drug.
 Trying to subsist on benzos can be a mess.
 Trying to live life without them can be unbearable.
 There is hope for these situations, but it typically involves more than “just getting off the med.”
 It often involves a neurophysiological reboot.
 Please watch the videos you see here or call us to get hope about your situation.

 15 Years Experience by Professionals Who Understand Your Journey.

 Librium was the first benzodiazepine marketed.
-While considered one of the safer benzodiazepines, promoting Librium’s safety is a bit like promoting that it would be safer to swallow a razor blade than a sword.
-Librium, FDA-approved in 1960, became the prototype for the numerous benzodiazepine compounds that followed.1
+While considered one of the safer benzodiazepines, promoting Librium’s safety is a bit like promoting that it would be safer to swallow a razor blade than ground glass.
+Librium was FDA-approved in 1960 and became the prototype for the numerous benzodiazepine compounds that followed.1

 These and other topics, including Librium withdrawal and other frequently asked questions about Librium are further outlined below.

 Librium is approved for short-term anxiety relief.
 The drug label stipulates it should not be taken for more than 4 months.1 Other recommendations caution that benzodiazepines be taken for much shorter periods, for instance, the guidelines proposed by Ashton recommend using benzodiazepines for a few days to a few weeks at maximum.14